awsdocs/aws-codecommit-user-guide/doc_source/how-to-review-pull-request.md

    + The revision ID of the pull request \(using the \-\-revision\-id option\)\.
 You can get the current revision ID for a pull request by using the [get\-pull\-request](how-to-view-pull-request.md#get-pull-request) command\.
    + The approval state you want to apply \(using the \-\-approval\-state\) option\.
 Valid approval states include `APPROVE` and `REVOKE`\.

-   For example, to approve a pull request with the ID of *27* and a revision ID of *9f29d167EXAMPLE*:
+   For example, use this command to approve a pull request with the ID of *27* and a revision ID of *9f29d167EXAMPLE*\.

    ```
    aws codecommit update-pull-request-approval-state --pull-request-id 27 --revision-id 9f29d167EXAMPLE --approval-state "APPROVE"